-Calibration 128 RAF ICS in a Different Country References: RAF-101a-V2.0/RAF-101b-V1.0 (F1.3) Situation: May an RAF farm g roup ICS be located in a different country than the farms, provided that necessary
+Calibration 128 RAF ICS in a Different Country

+References: RAF-101a-V2.0/RAF-101b-V1.0 (F1.3)

-May an RAF farm group ICS be located in a different country than the farms, provided that necessary management oversight is maintained?
+Situation: May an RAF farm group ICS be located in a different country than the farms, provided that necessary management oversight is maintained?

-The ICS location for a farm group shall be in the same country as the farms.
+Interpretation: The ICS location for a farm group shall be in the same country as the farms.
 If the certified organization's main operation is in another country, it may be included as a subsequent site in the scope certificate and may be involved with the work of the ICS.

-Conformity and Issue Date: 2020.12.15 Status: Issue ed --- ----
+Calibration 116 Reclaimed Fur

+References: GRS-101-V4.0/RCS-101-V2.0 (A3.1b)

-Calibration 116 Reclaim laimed Fur References: GRS-10 -V4.0/RCS-101-V2.0 (A3.1b) Situation: May reclaimed fur be Situation: May reclaimed fur be accepted as an input for GRS or RCS?
+Situation: May reclaimed fur be accepted as an input for GRS or RCS?

 Interpretation: Post-consumer reclaimed fur may be accepted as an input for GRS or RCS.
-Pre-consumer reclaimed fur is outside the scope of the standards.
-S. Pre-consumer reclaimed fur Conformity and Issu ue Date: 2020.11.09 Status: Issued
+Preconsumer reclaimed fur is outside the scope of the standards.

+Conformity and Issue Date: 2020.11.09 Status: Pending Retirement (2025.10.01)

-Calibration 103 Withdrawing SCs that were issue d only as Electronic certificates References: ASR-101-V2.1 (D1.1.14a) Situation: • y with requirement D1.1.14a to have cli h causes the certification body to lack ents return all copies of certificates (as no Interpretation: In the case of suspension or withdrawal of a scope certificate, the organization's obligations under D1.1.14a are considered to be met if the original scope certificate (if issued as a physical document) is returned to the certification body and all electronic or printed copies of the scope certificate are destroyed.
-Conformity and Iss ue Date: 2020.10.29 Status: Issued
+Calibration 103 Withdrawing SCs that were issued only as Electronic certificates

+References: ASR-101-V2.1 (D1.1.14a)

+Situation: A certification body uses only electronic certificates, which causes the certification body to lack provisions to comply with requirement D1.1.14a to have clients return all copies of certificates (as no physical certificates are issued).

+Interpretation: In the case of suspension or withdrawal of a scope certificate, the organization's obligations under D1.1.14a are considered to be met if the original scope certificate (if issued as a physical document) is returned to the certification body and all electronic or printed copies of the scope certificate are destroyed.

 Calibration 65 Recycled Down and Feathers

-References: GRS-101-V4.0/RCS-101-V2.0 (A1)

-Situation:

-A down recycler purchases reclaimed down which has been through a light "pre-wash" process.
+Situation: A down recycler purchases reclaimed down which has been through a light "pre-wash" process.
 The recycler's washing process is considered to be the recycling process.
 Does the supplier require RCS/GRS certification?

-Interpretation:

-If the reclaimed down supplier is purchasing down from a collector, the supplier needs to be RCS/GRS certified.
+Interpretation: If the reclaimed down supplier is purchasing down from a collector, the supplier needs to be RCS/GRS certified.
 If the supplier is acting as a collector, the certification body may agree for the down recycler to accept a Reclaimed Material Declaration Form from the supplier.

-Conformity and Iss sue Date: 2020.08.27 Status: Issued
+Conformity and Issue Date: 2020.08.27 Status: Pending Retirement (2025.10.01)

-Calibration 89 Use of Expired Organic Food References: ences: OCS-101-V3.0 (C1.1) Situation: May organic expired inputs for OCS? d/non-saleable food products (e.g. . collected from grocery stores) be accepted as Interpretation: Food waste which is as an OCS input if th d/feed manufacturing process may be accepted 1.
-The product the end user d and is a waste product from the supply chain or 2.
-The organic status of the product shall verified through one of the following methods: a.
-A su pply chain transaction certificate f rom an accepted organic standard; or b.
+Calibration 89 Use of Expired Organic Food

+References: OCS-101-V3.0 (C1.1)

+Situation: May organic expired/non-saleable food products (e.g. collected from grocery stores) be accepted as inputs for OCS?

+Interpretation: Food waste which is used as a feedstock for a non-food/feed manufacturing process may be accepted as an OCS input if the following apply:

+- 1. The product was intended for use as food/feed and is a waste product from the supply chain or the end user; - 2.
+The organic status of the product shall verified through one of the following methods: - a.
+A supply chain transaction certificate from an accepted organic standard; or - b.
 A packaged product which carries an organic label from an accepted organic standard, and where the scope certificate for the final processor (as identified on the packaging) is confirmed.

 In this case, the processor accepting the food waste shall be considered to be the first processor.
 Accepted organic standards are identified in OCS 3.0 C1.1.

-Conformity and Issue Date: 2020.08.27 Status: Issued Calibration 73 Auditors conducting audits of the same organization in consecutive years
+Calibration 73 Auditors conducting audits of the same organization in consecutive years